Hypericum chapmanii P. Adams

 |Subkingdom||Tracheobionta||Vascular plants—plants with a “circulatory system” for delivering water and nutrients|

 |Division||Magnoliophyta||Flowering plants, also known as angiosperms|

 |Class||Magnoliopsida||Dicotyledons—plants with two initial seed leaves|

 |Subclass||Rosidae||Roses, legumes, proteas, dogwoods, hydrangeas, mistletoes, euphorbias, grapes, many more|

 |Genus||Hypericum||From ancient Greek hyper, “above,” and eikon, “picture,” from an old practice of putting flowers above a picture to ward off evil spirits|

 [An article has not been written yet.]

-Hypericum chapmanii description by Thomas H. Kent, not updated.
+Hypericum chapmanii description by Thomas H. Kent, last updated 25 May 2020.

 © FloraFinder.org.
 All rights reserved.